Dan Kwaku Yeboah reveals chilling details about murder of Rev Osei Kofi's in-law by house help

 Per Kwaku Yeboah’s narration of events, Princess Efia was allegedly stabbed by her house help whom she recruited barely months ago in Kumasi.

-Kwaku Yeboah recounts that the house help who allegedly carried out the dastard act goes by the name John Allister and is 22 years old.
+Kwaku Yeboah recounts that the house help who allegedly carried out the dastardly act goes by the name John Allister and is 22 years old.

 Dan Kwaku Yeboah went on to paint a picture of the crime scene and the state of the house when the police in the company of the said friend visited the house.

-“Upon getting to the house, they realize that the dog in the house has been released and the body of the lady was lying in the garage.
-The car in the garage had been driven away by the house help.,” he said.
+“Upon getting to the house, they realized that the dog in the house had been released and the body of the lady was lying in the garage.
+The car in the garage had been driven away by the house help,” he said.

-Dan Kwaku Yeboah furthered by issuing a plea to the general public to help arrest the alleged murderer by providing relevant information to the police who are manhunt for the suspect.
+Dan Kwaku Yeboah furthered by issuing a plea to the general public to help arrest the alleged murderer by providing relevant information to the police who are on a manhunt for the suspect.

 Watch Kwaku Yeboah's narration below